Badagry residents commend security at Greater Lagos Festival — Daily Times Nigeria

-The residents, who spoke with the our correspondent at the Badagry Grammar School venue, commended security operatives for thorough checking of all guests before gaining access to the place.
+The residents, who spoke at the Badagry Grammar School venue, commended security operatives for thorough checking of all guests before gaining access to the place.

-Mr Sunday Avoseh, a resident, told Daily Times that the security arrangement at the venue would prevent hoodlums from gaining entrance into the venue.
+Mr Sunday Avoseh, a resident that the security arrangement at the venue would prevent hoodlums from gaining entrance into the venue.

 “Car owners were not exempted as vehicles were stopped for check.